ErikaaWang/multilingual-typology-probing/README.md

 (27/05/2023) run `./scripts/preprocess_bloom_560m.sh` to preprocess all the relevant trebanks for BLOOM-560m.

+(27/05/2023) !!!when training the probes use bloom embeddings, the arg embedding must contain 'bloom'.

 ## Setup

 These instructions assume that conda is already installed on your system.